Nonperfect Carrollian Fluids Through Holography: Conclusions

 \section{Conclusions}

 In this work, we use the covariant and gauge-invariant FS program to characterize gravitational radiation by constructing a Poynting-like vector that measures the flux of tidal energy reaching the conformal boundary.
 Within this framework, and employing the hydrodynamic regime of the AdS/CFT correspondence, we relate bulk gravitational radiation to a specific form of dissipation and to the production of entropy in the boundary theory.
-Then, we parametrize the boundary geometry \textit{\'a la} Papapetrou-Randers which allows to construct Carroll covariant quantities at the boundary in the flat limit.
-Particularly, we construct a radiative scalar and a radiative vector that are both Carroll covariant and are nontrivial only in the presence of bulk gravitational radiation for Ricci-flat spacetimes.
-We use the Robinson-Trautman family of solutions as a key example that helps anchor the formalism.
-Remarkably, the boundary entropy current is still conserved despite bulk radiation inducing boundary dissipation, indicating that the dual fluid undergoes an isoentropic Moutier's cycle \cite{Ciambelli:2017wou}.
+We then parametrize the boundary geometry \textit{\'a la} Papapetrou-Randers, which allows us to construct Carroll-covariant quantities at the boundary in the flat limit.
+In particular, we construct a radiative scalar and a radiative vector that are both Carroll-covariant and become nontrivial only in the presence of bulk gravitational radiation for Ricci-flat spacetimes.
+We use the Robinson-Trautman family of solutions as a key example illustrating the formalism.
+Remarkably, the boundary entropy current remains conserved despite bulk radiation inducing boundary dissipation, indicating that the dual fluid undergoes an isoentropic Moutier's cycle \cite{Ciambelli:2017wou}.

-It would be interesting to identify a radiative bulk solution whose dual explicitly generates entropy.
-One possibility is to explore the full Plebański-Demiański family of solutions (see, for instance, \cite{Barrientos:2023dlf} and references therein), or the generalization of Robinson-Trautman spacetimes with twist, which encompasses more general non-stationary radiative geometries.
+It would be interesting to identify a radiative bulk solution whose dual explicitly produces entropy.
+One possibility is to explore the full Pleba\'nski-Demia\'nski family of solutions (see, for instance, \cite{Barrientos:2023dlf} and references therein), or the generalization of Robinson-Trautman spacetimes with twist, which encompasses more general non-stationary radiative geometries.
 Another worthwhile direction is to consider a more general definition of the entropy current that includes second- (or higher-) order terms in the fluid velocity \cite{Rezzolla:2013dea}.
 This would provide a broader relation between bulk radiation and boundary dissipation.